Skip to content

 MeshStor uses MD's internal write-intent bitmap so that a transient network failure or crash recovers via incremental resync instead of a full-disk rebuild.
 The classic bitmap takes a global spinlock on every dirty-bit update, which becomes the dominant write-path cost on fast NVMe — Yu Kuai's patch series cited "lock contention and huge IO performance degradation for all raid levels" as the motivation for the rewrite.

 llbitmap drops the lock from the I/O fast path and is mainline since 6.18.
 It is selected at array-create time via the bitmap_type sysfs attribute and is opt-in — the classic bitmap (bitmap=internal in mdadm) remains the default.
-MeshStor will start opting in once the selector is exposed in stable mdadm releases on its supported distributions; until then, expect the classic bitmap.
+MeshStor forces llbitmap if it is available (supported by kernel or custom MeshStor kernel module loaded), otherwise the classic bitmap used.

 MeshStor reads from whichever replica is currently fastest.
 On a healthy 2-replica volume, the local NVMe drive (~10 µs) wins; reads only spill over to the remote replica (~30 µs over RDMA, ~100–200 µs over TCP) when the local queue is deep enough that going remote actually pays off.